shaned1695/aikoNRacer/README.md

 Trailer for the game: https://youtu.be/-3AeVRWzlx4

-Contorls: A and D to move
+Controls: A and D to move